MONARCHKOLI/interview-activeadmin/README.md

 2 * More than half the days
 3 * Nearly every day

 A question would be considered to have a `high` score if the patient chose `2 * More than half the days` or `3 * Nearly every day`.
 If either question 1 or question 2 is scored as `high`, or if both questions are scored as `high`, the user should be shown a message that additional screening should be completed.
+Otherwise the user should be shown a message that additional screening is not needed.

+## Submitting your work

+Do as many git commit as you feel are appropriate while doing the exercise.
+When you are ready for us to review your work, please open a pull request, and email your interviewer that it's ready.